Klarna Buy Now, Pay Later Review

 In-store shopping

-You can use Klarna for in-store shopping as long as your cellphone has Google Pay or Apple Pay.
+You can use Klarna for in-store shopping as long as your cellphone has a digital wallet, such as Google Pay.

 Applying for Klarna Financing